Wikimedia-Sverige/wle-2020-naturvardsregistret-bot/README.md

 See http://mdp.vic-metria.nu/miljodataportalen/GetMetaDataById?UUID=8df63b07-46e5-45bd-aa06-3f43248617a3 for CC0.

-When updating data, make sure to also update download and publish dates in the bot source code!

-In the future we might want to consider downloading the original shape files from these sources, reproject to EPSG:4326 and convert to GeoJSON.
-This bot could then be executed automatically ever so often.

 ### Important notices

+* When updating data, make sure to also update download and publish dates in the bot source code!

 * Updating multi point coordinate WikiData item claims, e.g. natural monument points.
 Currently not a problem as they currently do not exist in WikiData and